openstack/tempest/roles/run-tempest/README.rst

 .. zuul:rolevar:: tempest_test_blacklist

+   DEPRECATED option, please use tempest_test_exclude_list instead.

+.. zuul:rolevar:: tempest_test_exclude_list

-   Specifies a blacklist file to skip tests that are not needed.
+   Specifies an excludelist file to skip tests that are not needed.

    Pass a full path to the file.